Fast, affordable Internet access for all.

 The Lewis County Commission allocated $500,000 in relief funds for broadband projects.
 The Lewis County Public Utility District (PUD) is currently undertaking an ambitious $130 million project to build a countywide fiber-to-the-home network.
 In May, the PUD asked County Commissioners for an allocation of $1 million in ARP funds for the project; the PUD is expected to issue a formal request to the county to allocate additional funding for broadband.

-The Washington State Broadband Office has received an unspecified amount of Rescue Plan money, of which the city of Anacortes is requesting $9.8 million to expand its citywide fiber-to-the-home network.
+The city of Anacortes is requesting $9.8 million to expand its citywide fiber-to-the-home network.
 Getting the funds would allow the city, according to City Administrative Services Director Emily Schuh, to speed up construction by as much as a year.

 The Marion County Commission is considering how to spend $10.8 million in federal relief funds headed its way, and extending broadband infrastructure is a top priority for many County Commissioners.
 While the County Commission has not officially designated which projects it will fund, Commissioners are focused on extending broadband to county residents who currently lack reliable Internet access.

 The state of Wisconsin announced in May an infusion of $100 million in funding from its Rescue Plan allocation to go to broadband projects via the state's Public Service Commission.
 Applications for the first round were due at the end of July.
-This is in addition to the proposed biennial budget which would include another $152 million in state funding for broadband.
+This is in addition to the proposed biennial budget, which would include another $152 million in state funding for broadband.
+Community broadband advocates can celebrate the fact that funding priority will be given to proposed broadband networks “owned, operated by, or affiliated with local governments, non-profits, and co-operatives.”

 The Oconto County Board approved a plan to spend $3.25 million of $7.4 million in federal ARP funds to improve broadband access throughout the county.
 The broadband funding is going to various projects, detailed here.

-The Eua Claire County Borad has approved a plan to spend $2.8 million on broadband expansion in rural areas.
+The Eau Claire County Board has approved a plan to spend $2.8 million on broadband expansion in rural areas.
 With a population of 105,000, the eastern half of the county especially suffers from a lack of hi-speed, reliable coverage.

 Sauk County has allocated $1 million of its $12.4 million towards broadband expansion in the least connected, northwest parts of the county, and is partnering with LaValle Telephone Cooperative with emphasis placed on the homes of students who have struggled to stay online over the last year.
 Local leaders will use the Rescue Plans to bolster their application for additional funds from the Wisconsin Public Service Commission for the project.

-The Superior City Council has approved a $31 million proposal to build a city owned fiber network, which Mayor Jim Paine is considering budgeting $10 million in federal relief funds for.
+The Superior City Council has approved a $31 million proposal to build a city owned fiber network project called Connect Superior, which Mayor Jim Paine was considering budgeting $10 million in federal relief funds for.
 The city council would have to approve the $10 million allocation.
 The proposed network would be open access, and therefore, it would be utilized by multiple ISPs to provide residential Internet service.
+It would bring no more than $55/month gigabit speeds to all 27,000 Superior residents, as well as businesses and community anchor institutions.
+Since approval of the proposal, the city has allocated $5 million in ARPA funding – half of this amount for 'startup costs' and the other half for construction of the network in a pilot area, consisting of 821 residents and businesses.
+Construction on pilot had been approved by July 2023.